• Skip to primary navigation

 Free printable wrappers are available online to turn packaged candy and snacks into Star Wars themed goodies (like Princess Leia Honey Buns, Boba Gum, and Wookie Cookies).

-β€œMay the 4th be with you” and other Star Wars t-shirts are available online (I purchased 2 from Textual Tees for $5.99 each)
+“May the 4th be with you” and other Star Wars t-shirts are available online (I purchased 2 from Textual Tees for $5.99 each)

-Part 2 Circle Sugar Cookies: Star Wars Sugar Cookies are a craft project more than a baking project.
 The character cookies are created with the same method I used for Palm Tree and Pineapple Sugar Cookies.
 Thin cut-outs of colorful dough are pressed onto vanilla or chocolate sugar cookies, just like playing with play-doh.

 In cool weather, I use corn syrup icing to decorate and add detail to sugar cookies.
 In hot weather, the icing could melt, so instead the designs are baked right onto the cookies.
 The process is easy, but time consuming.